alessandrocandolini/haskell-playground/README.md

 * compiler as a pour man mathematical verifier, to various degrees from basic types to liquid Haskell
 * propositon as types, and formal proof of correctness

-The repo will explore a number of examples, some particularly trivial, some hopefully a bit more advanced, the material is meant to be quite introducotry though.
+The repo will explore a number of examples, some particularly trivial, some hopefully a bit more advanced, the material is meant to be quite introductory though.